 The O-1 is the main program name and within the O-1 program, an individual can apply for an O-1A or an O-1B.

-O-1A Visa - For individuals with an extraordinary ability in the sciences, education, business, or athletics.
+O-1A Visa - This visa is for individuals with an extraordinary ability in the sciences, education, business, or athletics.
 The O-1A is not for individuals with extraordinary ability in the arts, motion pictures or television industry.
 For an O-1A, the O-2’s assistance must be an “integral part” of the O-1A’s activity.

-O-1B Visa - For individuals with extraordinary ability in the arts or extraordinary achievement in the motion picture or television industry.
+O-1B Visa - This visa is for individuals with extraordinary ability in the arts or extraordinary achievement in the motion picture or television industry.
 For an O-1B, the O-2’s assistance must be “essential” to the completion of the O-1B’s production.

 What are the O-2 and O-3 Visa Categories?

 The O-2 Visa (also known as O-2 Petitions: Personnel Accompanying O-1B Artists) is for supporting personnel of O1 Visa Holders.
 These are individuals who will accompany an O-1 - an artist or athlete, to assist in a specific event or performance.
 The O-2 worker has critical skills and experience with the O-1 that cannot be readily performed by a U.S. worker and are essential to a successful performance of the O-1individual.